analogdevicesinc/msdk/Libraries/microROS/VIRTUALBOX_SETUP.md

 2. Download an Ubuntu Desktop 22.04 LTS .ISO image from the official Ubuntu page [here](https://ubuntu.com/download/desktop)

 3. Create a new virtual machine using the downloaded .ISO.
+It's recommend to create a virtual hard drive with at least 50GB of storage.
 [This](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview) tutorial hosted on the Ubuntu site is a great reference.

+4. Launch your newly created Ubuntu VM, and log in to it.

+5. Add sudo permissions to your user account.

+    1. Run `$ su` to log in as root.

+    2. Run `$ sudo adduser $USER sudo`

+    3. Restart your VM.

 ## Setting Up USB Passthrough